manishalankala/terraform/Model7/terraform/Hub&Spoke_model_with_site_to_site_vpn.md

 ## Requirements :

-1.VPN device = you need to have VPN device in on-premises to create the VPN connection with azure
+1. VPN device = you need to have VPN device in on-premises to create the VPN connection with azure

   Link - https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-about-vpn-devices

-2.Static Public IP address = your VPN device should have external public IP address and it shouldn’t be NAT.
+2. Static Public IP address = your VPN device should have external public IP address and it shouldn’t be NAT.

-3.Azure Subscription =  you need active Azure subscription
+3. Azure Subscription =  you need active Azure subscription

 ## Steps